 Getting Your All-on-Four

 There are several steps involved in getting an Ao4 denture.
 You can get one of these on one of your dental arches, or you can get two to replace the teeth on both the lower and upper arches.
-First, Dr. Harrington or Dr. Tron have to assess your teeth and let you know whether you are a good candidate for this restorative treatment.
+First, Dr. Harrington has to assess your teeth and let you know whether you are a good candidate for this restorative treatment.
 It is often recommended for those who have all of their upper or lower teeth missing or who have all of those teeth that are damaged with no way of repairing them.

 For many patients, they have had some bone loss and may have a hard time getting individual implants.
 Because of the design of this treatment, and that this uses fewer implants than getting them individually, it requires less bone in order to support it.
 Many patients who have bone loss get an Ao4 for this very reason.
 Actually, part of the treatment includes reducing the bone in the area so that there is enough room for the prosthesis to be put into place.